About Bruce Vento Nature Sanctuary

 Bruce Vento Nature Sanctuary Restoration

-- After a century of industrial use, the land lay vacant and blighted until a coalition of East Side and Lowertown residents (The Lower Phalen Creek Project), with the help of the City, launched an effort to purchase the land and transform it into the 27-acre Bruce Vento Nature Sanctuary.
+- After a century of industrial use, the land lay vacant and blighted until a coalition of East Side and Lowertown residents formed the Lower Phalen Creek Project and worked with the City of Saint Paul to launch an effort to purchase the land and transform it into the 27-acre Bruce Vento Nature Sanctuary.

 - Bluff restoration work at the Bruce Vento Nature Sanctuary and Indian Mounds Regional Park began in April 2004.

-- Today, project partners are restoring the land's ecology and working with Dakota people to interpret Carver's Cave/Waken Tipi, a sacred area in a corner of the sanctuary.
+- Today, project partners are restoring the land's ecology and working with Dakota people to interpret Carver's Cave/Wakan Tipi, a sacred area in a corner of the sanctuary.

 - Stormwater that previously flowed into the Mississippi River via storm sewers, is now recaptured by native plants and is stored in three separate clear water ponds and adjacent wetlands.